Collagen in the diet is a central topic when it comes to maintaining the health and beauty of the skin, hair, and nails.

 Role in the body

 This protein plays a crucial role in the formation and maintenance of the structure of various connective tissues.
-With age, collagen production decreases, leading to the appearance of signs of aging such as wrinkles, skin laxity, and joint pain.
+With age, collagen production decreases, leading to the appearance of signs of aging such as wrinkles, skin sagging, and joint pain.
 Collagen supplementation can compensate for this loss and promote healthy, youthful skin.

 Its benefits